Country Profile: Cook Islands

 Environment

-The Cook Islands faces several environmental issues, including deforestation, overfishing, and pollution, which are exacerbated by a lack of regulatory oversight.
-The country participates in various international environmental agreements aimed at addressing climate change and biodiversity conservation.
+The Cook Islands face several environmental issues, including waste disposal, soil degradation, and overfishing.
+The islands are party to multiple international environmental agreements aimed at addressing climate change and biodiversity.

 - 103,000 metric tonnes CO2 emissions (2023)